 - If it isn’t possible to get a loan, consider selling some of your assets or gear to catch up on all of the payments when your account was frozen.
 Of course, this isn’t always the best solution, but it might be worth a try.

-- Make sure that you follow all of Stripe’s policies and guidelines as strictly as possible so that you never run into any trouble during the future and there aren’t any surprises.
+- Make sure that you follow all of Stripe’s policies and guidelines as strictly as possible so that you never run into any trouble in the future and there aren’t any surprises.

 What about other payment processors?